 blog posts and experience passports, to help travelers and residents make the most of their Cleveland experience.
 As someone who has been a Cleveland fan since birth, I knew this kind of work was something I wanted to be a part of.

 After the panel, I became a member of PRSSA Kent’s executive board and got involved in other extracurriculars to improve my resume.
 In Fall 2024, I attended ICON (PRSSA’s national conference), where I met Destination Cleveland’s Senior Public Relations Manager Jen Brasdovich.
 I expressed my interest in interning for the company, and she was able to recommend me for the internship, which I eventually landed.
 It was very satisfying to have my long term goal pay off, and I am very thankful for how PRSSA Kent helped me get there.
 At my internship, I am a member of the content team.
 I write blog posts for the Destination Cleveland blog, including trip planners and landmark spotlights.
 I also conduct market research and content audits for the Destination Cleveland website and make recommendations to improve user experience.
 Finally, I help brainstorm and execute messaging and creative for each seasonal content plan.
 Being a part of this collaborative, supportive and creative environment has been nothing short of special.
 Although this isn’t a typical public relations internship, I still use public relations skills in my role every day.
 A large part of my role is writing, specifically in AP style, which is a foundational public relations skill.
 In all of the content I write or engage with, I also have to ensure I am writing strategically and clearly so that content resonates with the target audience.
 Finally, the recommendations I make are all backed by research, which is another key public relations skill.
 Overall, I am having a great time at my internship and I am thankful for the opportunity to grow my strategic communication and public relations skills.
 I recommend for PRSSA Kent members to get more involved with the organization and to take chances because you never know what opportunities could come from it.
+Additionally, I was responsible for developing trend reports to inform strategic decisions and I gained corporate exposure by attending weekly PR meetings.
+One of my more unique tasks was identifying fraudulent accounts to maintain brand integrity.

 One of the most challenging aspects of my internship was managing the analytics and performance reports for multiple social media platforms simultaneously.
 I initially thought the data analysis would be overwhelming, especially when tracking audience engagement, analyzing competitor activity, and compiling trend reports for strategic decisions.
 But I quickly realized that breaking the work into smaller, manageable chunks and using the tools at my disposal made the process much more efficient.
 The more I worked with the data, the easier it became to spot patterns and trends that could influence future strategies.
 What I thought would be a struggle, organizing and interpreting a large volume of data, turned out to be one of the most rewarding and enjoyable aspects of the job.
 It not only improved my analytical skills but also gave me a deeper understanding of how data-driven decisions shape a corporate social media strategy.
 I enjoyed learning how much data analysis goes into a corporate social media strategy.
 It was fun to have hands-on experience with audience behavior and trend reporting.
 While the exposure was incredible, what truly stood out to me was how impactful a positive and caring work environment can be.
 Every person I collaborated with was more than willing to help further my education in corporate communication.